 10. Record Yourself and Analyze Your Performance

 Recording yourself and listening back is an effective way to improve your listening skills.
-Sometimes we can mishear something, or we’re unsure what was said.
-It’s always better when you have a recording to make sense of it without relying on your memory.
+Sometimes, we can mishear something, or we’re unsure what was said.
+It’s always better to have a recording to make sense of it without relying on your memory.

-Even if you do not understand everything, try repeatedly rewinding until you start understanding what is being said.
+Even if you do not understand everything, try repeatedly rewinding until you understand what is being said.
 After a few listens, you’ll be amazed at how much improvement there is!
-Keep in mind that certain things will only improve with practice, as with any language e skill.
+Remember that certain things will only improve with practice, as with any language skill.

 While you can read about improving your listening skills, it will only help if you put them into practice regularly.

-For those interested in learning English as a second language, getting a grasp on listening skills can be key to improving your fluency.
+For those interested in learning English as a second language, grasping listening skills can be key to improving your fluency.